kevinveenbirkenbach/cymais/roles/pc-developer-tools-bash/README.md

 # PC-Developer-Tools-Bash Role

 ## Overview
-This README accompanies the `pc-developer-tools-bash` role within the `computer-playbook` repository.
+This README accompanies the `pc-developer-tools-bash` role within the `cymais` repository.
 This role is dedicated to equipping personal computers with essential tools for Bash scripting and development.

 ## Role Contents
 The `main.yml` file under the `pc-developer-tools-bash` role includes tasks focused on installing Bash development tools: